djirmgard/dog-classifier/README.md

 ## Data & Libraries

 Data used comprises over 13,000 images of humans and over 8,000 images of dogs and were provided by Udacity plus a selection of images provided by me.
-I used PyTorch to design and train the neural network plus a number of standard libraries such as numpy, PIL, and tgdm to handle the images.
+I used PyTorch to design and train the neural network plus a number of standard libraries such as numpy, and PIL to handle the images.

 ## Content